Taylor921/Arduino-LDR-Application/README.md

 Photoresistor testing was used to determine if the voltage divider was working and if the Ardiuno code was written correctly.
 The device was tested in a dim room and a bright phone light was used to see if a higher value would be detected by the photoresistor.

-Testing of the combination of the bluetooth and photorestistor code was necessary to get the data to read to Thinger.io.
+Testing of the combination of the Wi-Fi and photorestistor code was necessary to get the data to read to Thinger.io.
 It was determined that using pin A4 was the best pin to use for transmitting data.
 Pin A3 and A2 also worked for reading the photoresistor.
-Pin A1 ans A0 caused an issue when data was being collected and trasmitted.
+Pin A1 ans A0 caused an issue when data was being collected and transmitted.

 ## Future Testing/Features
 This IoT and the software it uploads data too, Thinger.io, can be utilized to do much more.
 Listed below are several ways that the IoT can be improved moving forward.